 It was a long ago, during a time of overwhelming grief that I read dictionaries of symbolism the same way one might browse through the recipes of a cook book, and bathed my mind, outdoors, with observations and contemplation of nature.
 Both were soothing and mind numbing distractions from the brutal impact of my brother's suicide.
 It was at that time that I began to note the correspondences and analogies that exist between that which is our inner nature, our heart and our soul, and that which is our outer nature, the physical universe.
 My preoccupation with nature led me to the belief that she is the entity that mirrors, most formidably our inner world.
-Nature became a living metaphor.
+She is the Psyche's well for metaphor.

 Nature expresses herself in any imaginable state, whether it is an occurrence of growth, contraction, expansion, mutation, decay, or even death.
 Likewise, so does the mind - in its stories, in culture, in visions, in dreams and images, in everything human.
 In this way, her myriad forms are a mirror of the psyche.
 Just as nature is always in flux, so is the labile mind, that, too, by its very nature, is in a perpetual state of movement and transformation.
 We can not nail either one down anymore than one can nail down a blob of mercury.
 The mind is as fluid and productive as the oceans that cover over 70% of the world, and both Mother Nature and the soul's truth shape shift endlessly.
 Observance of nature has become a path, as well as the context, in which I examine and contemplate life.
 Nature is my muse.